wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 categories:
 ---

-## But you are a guy?

-It's true.
-I had a first hand experience with sexism that was so blatant and offensive, I didn't know what to do in the moment.
+I recently had a first hand experience with sexism that was so blatant and offensive, I didn't know what to do in the moment.
 I'll give the full details in the core of this post but for now I want you to ask yourself, what would you do?
 Would you stand up and shout?
 Would you cower and wither and just let the situation proceed?
 Would you find the courage to speak up?
+Would you think of all the women out there who face this type of experience every day?
+Would you want to change the situation and people's mindset so this never happened to any girl growing up today?

 <!--more-->

-## Tell me the story!
+## The Experience

 I'll get right to it.
 I was interviewing with a company recently who reached out to me based on my experience in the industry.
 We weren't really sure what role I would fill but after a great